KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 ## Conclusion

-A little over 600 lines of code later, we've finally gotten to the stage of seeing something pop up on the screen!
+A little over 600 (non-empty) lines of code later, we've finally gotten to the stage of seeing something pop up on the screen!
 Bootstrapping a Vulkan program is definitely a lot of work, but the take-away message is that Vulkan gives you an immense amount of control through its explicitness.
 I recommend you to take some time now to reread the code and build a mental model of the purpose of all of the Vulkan objects in the program and how they relate to each other.
 We'll be building on top of that knowledge to extend the functionality of the program from this point on.

 In the next chapter we'll deal with one more small thing that is required for a well-behaved Vulkan program.